Tommy Fox

 • A Trust Port: Reviewing the local legislation of a neighbouring statutory harbour authority and advising on overlapping jurisdiction.

-• A Municipal Port: Advising and reporting on the powers and duties afforded under the Pilotage Act 1987 in the client’s capacity as competent harbour authority.
+• A Local Authority: Advising and reporting on the powers and duties afforded under the Pilotage Act 1987 in the client’s capacity as competent harbour authority.

-• A Municipal Port: Providing ‘Duty Holder Training’ as recommended by the Port Marine Safety Code to the Duty Holder covering their responsibilities, the role of the designated person, and the risks of non-compliance.
+• A Local Authority: Providing ‘Duty Holder Training’ as recommended by the Port Marine Safety Code to the Duty Holder covering their responsibilities, the role of the designated person, and the risks of non-compliance.

-• A Municipal Port: Advising in respect of compliance with section 33 of the Harbours, Docks and Piers Clauses Act 1847 (‘the Open Port Duty’) and the considerations which must be made before offering exclusive / preferential use of marine facilities.
+• A Local Authority: Advising in respect of compliance with section 33 of the Harbours, Docks and Piers Clauses Act 1847 (‘the Open Port Duty’) and the considerations which must be made before offering exclusive / preferential use of marine facilities.

 • A Trust Port: Progressing a Harbour Revision Order which includes the repeal and replacement of the harbour authority’s existing constitution.